If you love soufflé cheesecake & blueberry, this Blueberry Cheesecake recipe is for you! It’s fluffy, light and simply melts in your mouth.

 Nevertheless, the cake was not overly sweet despite the blueberry jam.
 It’s fluffy, light and simply melts in your mouth!

-- In case you don't have a kitchen scale, the picture on the right shows how much cream cheese is used.
+- Gather all the ingredients.
+In case you don't have a kitchen scale, the picture on the right shows how much cream cheese is used.
 You will need 1 whole package AND empty space of the second package.

 - Before you start prepping, remember to keep cream cheese, butter, egg yolks, and heavy cream at room temperature.